updated on 08 March 2023

-There are many different kinds of chambers, and where you train has a significant influence on your career, as the style, size and clientele of each will vary.
+There are many different kinds of barristers' chambers.
+Where you train has a significant influence on your career, as the style, size and clientele of each chambers will vary.
 Consider the following broad categories to establish which type of set might best match your career goals and working style.

 Just as the solicitors' profession has a 'magic circle' of law firms, so too does London's commercial Bar.

-If you are seeking a wide-ranging pupillage with ample court time and a chance to earn your own fees during the second six, then the common law Bar will suit you well.
+If you’re seeking a wide-ranging pupillage with ample court time and a chance to earn your own fees during the second six, then the common law Bar will suit you well.

 Motoring offences, juvenile misdemeanours, gruesome murders, child abuse, terrorism, white-collar fraud, regulatory breaches – crime sets handle just about every kind of violation you might imagine.